Sea of clouds

-A sea of clouds is an overcast layer of clouds, as viewed from above, with a relatively uniform top which shows undulations of very different lengths resembling waves on the sea.
+A sea of clouds is an overcast layer of stratocumulus clouds, as viewed from above, with a relatively uniform top which shows undulations of very different lengths resembling waves on the sea.
 A sea of fog is formed from stratus clouds or fog and does not show undulations.

 In both cases, the phenomenon looks very similar to the open ocean.
 The comparison is even more complete if some mountain peaks rise above the clouds, thus resembling islands.

 Formation

 A sea of clouds forms generally in valleys or over seas in very stable air mass conditions such as in a temperature inversion.
 Humidity can then reach saturation and condensation leads to a very uniform stratocumulus cloud, stratus cloud or fog.
 Above this layer, the air must be dry.
 This is a common situation in a high-pressure area with cooling at the surface by radiative cooling at night in summer, or advection of cold air in winter or in a marine layer.